forbole/big-dipper-2.0-documentation/docs/cosmos-based/frontend/setup.md

 sidebar_position: 1
 ---

+Docs based on: `base-v1.0.9`.

+The following will teach you how to run big dipper 2.0 ui for dev mode.
+If you have any other questions please feel free to open an [issue](https://github.com/forbole/big-dipper-2.0-cosmos/issues)
 ## Setup the environment
-Fork, clone and check out our [tag releases](https://github.com/forbole/big-dipper-2.0-cosmos/tags) for the most stable version.
+Fork, clone and check out our [tag releases](https://github.com/forbole/big-dipper-2.0-cosmos/tags) for the most stable version or current documentation version.
 If you're feeling frisky feel free to use the `base` branch.

 ```
 git clone https://github.com/<user>/big-dipper-2.0-cosmos.git